Updated May 17, 2021, 3:25 a.m. Eastern Time: This article has been updated to add references to the DarkSide victim data.

 - Phase 1: Just ransomware.
 Encrypt the files, drop the ransom note, and wait for the payment.

 - Phase 2: Double extortion.
 Phase 1 + data exfiltration and threatening data release.
 Maze was one of the first documented cases of this.

-In fact, as detailed in security reports, DarkSide offers both the DDoS and call centre options.
+In fact, as detailed in security reports, DarkSide offers both the DDoS and call center options.
 The group is making quadruple extortion available to its affiliates and showing a clear sign of innovation.
 In cybercrime, there are no copyright or patent laws for tools and techniques.
 Innovation is as much about quickly and completely copying others’ best practices as it is about coming up with new approaches.

 Ransomware will only continue to evolve.
 Organizations therefore need to take the time to put in place an incident response plan focused on the new model of ransomware attacks.
-Unfortunately, some organisations may be putting cybersecurity on the back burner.
-For example, some security experts noted that Colonial Pipeline was using a previously exploited vulnerable version of Microsoft Exchange, amongst other cybersecurity lapses.
+Unfortunately, some organizations may be putting cybersecurity on the back burner.
+For example, some security experts noted that Colonial Pipeline was using a previously exploited vulnerable version of Microsoft Exchange, among other cybersecurity lapses.
 A successful attack on a company providing critical services will have rippling effects that will harm multiple sectors of society, which is why protecting these services should be a top priority.

 In a US Senate hearing on cybersecurity threats, Senator Rob Portman of Ohio described the strike on Colonial Pipeline as “potentially the most substantial and damaging attack on US critical infrastructure ever.”
-This attack is a call to action for all organisations to harden their networks against attacks and improve their network visibility.
+This attack is a call to action for all organizations to harden their networks against attacks and improve their network visibility.